-- Helping Disciples without giving them knowledge – Babaji helps yoga practitioners by staying away from worldliness in such a way that at times the seekers do not even know about him.
+- Helping Disciples without giving them knowledge – Babaji helps yoga practitioners by staying away from worldliness so that the seekers do not even know about him at times.
 Paramahansa Yogananda has also told that Babaji was the one who taught Kriya Yoga to Lahiri Mahashaya in 1861.
-Later Lahiri Mahashaya initiated Kriya Yoga to many seekers.
-Nearly 30 years later, he initiated Yogananda’s Guru Sri Yukteswar Giri.
-Yogananda spent 10 years with his Guru, after which Babaji himself appeared in front of him and instructed him to take this divine knowledge of Kriya Yoga to western countries.
+Later Lahiri Mahashaya initiated Kriya Yoga for many seekers.
+Nearly 30 years later, he initiated Yogananda’s guru Sri Yukteswar Giri.
+Yogananda spent ten years with his Guru, after which Babaji appeared in front of him and instructed him to take this divine knowledge of Kriya Yoga to western countries.

-It is told in the Autobiography of a Yogi that Mahavatar Babaji taught yoga to Jagadguru Adi Shankaracharya and the famous medieval saint Kabir of the Sannyas Ashram.
+It is told in the Autobiography of a Yogi that Mahavatar Babaji gave yoga initiation to Jagadguru Adi Shankaracharya and the famous medieval saint Kabir of the Sannyas Ashram.

 How to Identify Mahavatar Babaji?